Amblyomma testudinarium

 Amblyomma testudinarium is a hard-bodied tick of the genus Amblyomma.
 It is found in Indonesia, India, Japan, Thailand, Sri Lanka and Vietnam.
 Adults parasitize various larger mammals such as buffalo and cattle, whereas nymphs and larvae use mostly larger and medium mammals.

 Records

-In 2010, a 74-year-old Korean woman was attacked by the tick, which is the first human case of Amblyomma bite from Korea.
+In 2010, a 74-year-old Korean woman was bitten by the tick, which is the first human case of Amblyomma bite from Korea.
 More human bites were recorded from Japan as well.
-Apart from humans, it is a common ectoparasite of snakes.
+Apart from humans, it is a common ectoparasite of medium to large-sized mammals.
 SFTS virus was detected from the tick larva.
 In 1993, Rickettsia sp. strain AT-1T was isolated from the ticks from Japan.